 - Gerald Gardner, The Meaning of Witchcraft

-However, to curse/hex/bind someone in order to prevent them from causing harm (harm to prevent a greater harm), is not immoral and cannot be looked down upon.
-Such an action must be given twice the amount of thought, and, indeed, I have never met anyone who has placed a true curse that did not heavily weigh the options over and over again.
+However, to curse/hex/bind someone in order to prevent them from causing harm (harm to prevent a greater harm), is not immoral and can't be looked down upon.
+Such an action must be given twice the amount of thought, and, indeed, I've never met anyone who's placed a true curse that didn't heavily weigh the options over and over again first.

 The Law of Return does do its job even in such moral cases.
 No matter the outcome, the one who performed the curse must live with the consequences of their action.
 For someone who has weighed the options and cursed to protect themselves and others is brave and admirable.

 There are bad people in the world.
 There are seemingly nice people who do bad things.
-But do not assume that someone is one of these people just because they did something that you believe is wrong.
+But don't assume that someone is one of these people just because they did something that you believe is wrong.

 Moving Away From Wicca

-Most individuals who have known me for many years are aware that I started on the path of Wicca as the usual fluffy solitaire.
+Most individuals who've known me for many years are aware that I started on the path of Wicca as the usual fluffy solitaire.
 This is generally a common way to start any path as we are so happy to have found something that finally fits exactly who we are, but are left to map the path on our own.

 I fail to see how fundamentalism in any shape or form has ever helped any of the communities it claims to protect.
 For Wicca, this will be no different.
 Yes, it's important to maintain knowledge of Old Ways and ensure we never lose sight of our history.
 However, things evolve for a reason.

 Although I've only touched on a few points here, I'm sure it's evident that I'm at least equally annoyed with the fundamentalism growing in Wicca as I am the fluffy bunnies.
 Only, at least with fluffies, most of them reach a point in their self-education that they either move on to other things or stick it out and mature.

 How Do You Know?
 A Challenge for Christians

 I have a lot of respect for these individuals as they understand what Christ taught.
-It is the importance of having faith, not necessarily the specifics of that faith, and the lack of judgment of others that will permit one into Heaven.
+It's the importance of having faith, not necessarily the specifics of that faith, and the lack of judgment of others that will permit one into Heaven.
 Although Jesus laid out some other great guidelines to ensure a healthy life as children of God, these two are perhaps the most notable for those of us raised in Christian denominations who found that God chose different paths for us.

 They're a reminder of what it was that so many men and women were willing to sacrifice their lives in the name of Christianity.
-They are the purest example of what it means to be Christian.
+They're the purest example of what it means to be Christian.
 I wish for the bliss of their Heaven when they pass from this world.

-Yet they maintain the source of magick, our God-given gift, of that of demonic sources.
-Not to say there cannot be any magick that does not have some sort of negative influence.
+Yet they maintain the source of magick--our God-given gift--is that of demonic sources.
+Not to say there can't be any magick that doesn't have some sort of negative influence.
 As a "recovering" Catholic, I know the Deadly Sins and recognize the "evil" consequences when taking such behaviors to negative extremes.

 Such Christians, being the wonderful Christians that they are, provide good argument for their beliefs.
 They provide what is, to them, proof that such magick is evil.
-(Never mind that when they pour their heart and soul into a prayer they are tapping into the same exact source as we do when working with spirits, angels, and deities.)
+(Never mind that when they pour their heart and soul into a prayer they're tapping into the same exact source as we do when working with spirits, angels, and deities.)

 Only through personal thought and reflection can faith be strengthened.
-Those who would have you believe faith is blind are generally those with an agenda to make you believe their faith blindly.
+Those who would have you believe faith is blind are generally those with an agenda to make you believe their faith or what they say blindly.
 The faith God wishes for you is that in which you have lived and experienced for yourself to be true.

 Rest assured, the non-Bible quoted answers that one knows the source is bad are likely the exact same answers that a witch will give that they know the source is good!
 The answer to this question can only ever be a matter of perspective.

 Wiccan Perspectives on Sex

-In Wicca, sex is sacred.
-To the outsider this does not seem so apparent.
-Wicca does not hold any one particular sexual expression as the only "right" way.
-Wicca also does not believe sex is solely for the purpose of procreation; however, sex is certainly a creative act and one that symbolizes creation.
-Because of this, Wiccans may exhibit a variety of sexual lifestyles.
-We do not judge each other should we choose to be heterosexual, bisexual, or homosexual.
-Likewise, we do not judge against whether one is monogamous or polygamous.
-Socially deviant sexual behaviors are not considered wrong in Wicca.
+Wicca doesn't hold any one particular sexual expression as the only "right" way.
+Wicca also doesn't believe sex is solely for the purpose of procreation; however, sex is certainly a creative act and one that symbolizes creation.

-Love in this case does not necessarily mean that the partner is the Wiccan's life-mate, but it does mean that they recognize the divine spark within each other.
+Love in this case doesn't necessarily mean that the partner is the Wiccan's life-mate or spouse, but it does mean that they recognize the divine spark within each other.
 Love comes in many forms (ex: between romantic partners, lovers, friends, etc.), but sex without it is nothing more than objectifying one's partner.

 If sex without love is objectifying one's partner, then it becomes obvious that the key component to treating sex as sacred is respect.
-Objectifying each other takes away from what is sacred about sex and turns it into something negative.
-Likewise, because of the varied sexual lifestyles, a Wiccan is expected to be honest about his or her preferences and intentions prior to beginning any sort of sexual relationship.
+Objectifying each other takes away from what's sacred about sex and turns it into something negative.
+Likewise, because of the varied sexual lifestyles, a Wiccan is expected to be honest about their preferences and intentions prior to beginning any sort of sexual relationship.

 In a religion that honors sex as sacred and that finds all acts of love and pleasure to be acceptable, love and respect are required.
 Without respect, the act of sex in any of its forms becomes perverted and can cause emotional and/or psychological harm.

 Usually, this idea stems from the Wiccan Rede of harming none.
-Even those who accept the additional "unless to prevent a greater harm" this still implies we would not kill an animal as this would be causing harm.
+Even those who accept the additional "unless to prevent a greater harm" this still implies we wouldn't kill an animal as this would be causing harm.
 However, I tend to focus more on the idea that we should look to nature for answers.

 This relates well to the Rede.
 Would starving to death be a greater harm than to kill an animal for food?
-If you became the prey, I assure you your hunter will not waste time and energy contemplating the importance of self-preservation over harming none.
+If you became the prey, I assure you your hunter won't waste time and energy contemplating the importance of self-preservation over harming none.